Augusta National announces no spectators at this year’s Masters

+There will be no Tiger Roar echoing through the pine trees and azaleas at Augusta National this year.

-There will be no spectators on the grounds for the 2020 Masters Tournament, Augusta National Golf Club chairman Fred Ridley announced Wednesday.
+The 2020 Masters Tournament will be held without spectators, Augusta National Golf Club chairman Fred Ridley announced Wednesday.
 The event, now scheduled for Nov.
 9-15, was postponed from its traditional April date due to the coronavirus pandemic.

+The enthusiam for Tiger Woods, who won his fifth Masters title last year, and other golfers will be gone.
+The major tournament will join the quiet of other professional golf events held since June where the chirping of birds and the sometimes audible - and profane - utterance following a wayward shot can be heard on television.

 The announcement from Ridley read: “Since our initial announcement to postpone the 2020 Masters, we have remained committed to a rescheduled tournament in November while continually examining how best to host a global sporting event amid this pandemic.
 As we have considered the issues facing us, the health and safety of everyone associated with the Masters always has been our first and most important priority.